 The Maryland DC Chapter of the Society of Otorhinolaryngology Head-Neck Nurses has been chartered since 1985.
-Chapter membership enable ORL nurses to network with colleagues participate in community outreach and enhance their knowledge of ORL practice.
+Chapter membership enables ORL nurses to network with colleagues to participate in community outreach and enhance their knowledge of ORL practice.
 In the past few years, economic issues have forced health care facilities to significantly reduce or eliminate financial assistance to nurses who wish to attend continuing education seminars.
-This funding is important for participation in continuing education programs or maintain board certification in ORL nursing.
+This funding is important for participation in continuing education programs or maintains board certification in ORL nursing.

 The fund was established in 2001 following a generous donation by a grateful patient, Bernard Vondersmith.
 Bernie was diagnosed and treated for hypopharyngeal cancer.
 He wanted to recognize the expertise of Joyce McAdoo, RN, CORLN who had been assigned to care for him.
 Bernie understood the importance of ORL Head and Neck specialty nursing and wanted to enable other nurses to achieve expertise in the specialty by facilitating educational opportunities.

-Bernie died of his cancer in 2005, leaving a legacy that well be long remembered and appreciated.
+Bernie died of his cancer in 2005, leaving a legacy that will be long remembered and appreciated.

 Vondersmith Scholarship Fund Use and Management